October 5th, 2024:

 He's gotten some good reviews, and has posted a couple of youtube videos demonstrating the product.
 It looks promising, and I certainly have enough bodywork on this car to justify the $60 it cost for the kit.

-I've been experimenting with less than stellar results.
+I've been experimenting, and there's definitely a technique.
 The videos talk about doing a lot of hammering and dollying in between shrinking sessions, which I have been learning to do.
 But lately I've discovered the 5 inch disk I own cannot just swung back and forth across an entire panel.
-It will shrink an area about the size of a silver dollar, so that has shifted my approach to a more incremental strategy.
+It will shrink an area about the size of a dollar bill or less, so that has shifted my approach to a more incremental strategy.

 Driver Quarter